-Aiesha Turman is scholar-practioner whose intellectual work focuses race and gender, historical trauma and grief, inter-generational transfer, and cultural production, with broad specialties in Critical Race, Gender and Cultural Theory and the epistemological implications of Afrofuturism via a Black Femenist lens.
+Aiesha Turman is scholar-practioner whose intellectual work focuses race and gender, historical trauma and grief, inter-generational transfer, cultural production, and the epistemological implications of Afrofuturism via a Black Feminist lens.
 Aiesha’s research agenda is centrally concerned with how Black women across the Diaspora mediate historical trauma and grief via a broad spectrum of cultural production(s).
 Specifically, she is invested in thinking about and creating women-centered spaces and how those spaces propel culture forward.

 In addition to her academic work, Aiesha is the Founder and Executive Director of The Black Girl Project, a leading-edge grassroots/community organization whose mission is to transform the individual lives of Black women and whole communities through reclaiming, rewriting and remixing narratives.
 She is a contributor to Legacy Letters, an anthology of women writers advising their teen-aged selves and has authored posts for Love Isn’t Enough, a blog about raising children in a colorstruck world.
-Aiesha also shares her creative work at Super Hussy Media and is a member of the Women of Color Sexual Health Network.
+Aiesha is also the Founder/CEO of Super Hussy Media and is a member of the Women of Color Sexual Health Network.

 Outside of her intellectual and activist work, Aiesha is a devoted mama, music lover, and flaneusse.